Donald Wuerl: Alleged sexual abuse by Theodore McCarrick

 On August 25, 2018, Archbishop Carlo Maria Viganò, former papal nuncio to the United States, released an 11-page letter describing a series of warnings to the Vatican on sexual misconduct by Theodore McCarrick, Wuerl's predecessor as Archbishop of Washington, and a subsequent alleged cover-up by the Vatican and senior church officials.
 Viganò stated that he had discussed McCarrick's conduct and the penalties surrounding it with Wuerl.
 Viganò accused Wuerl of putting seminarians at risk by allowing McCarrick to reside at the Redemptoris Mater Archdiocesan Seminary after his retirement despite knowing that he was accused of abusing seminarians.

 Through a spokesman, Wuerl denied that he was aware of McCarrick's misconduct prior to his removal from ministry on June 20, 2018.
 He also denied Viganò's claim that he knew of restrictions that the Vatican imposed on McCarrick.
 However, on January 10, 2019, The Washington Post published a story stating that Wuerl was aware of allegations against McCarrick in 2004 and reported them to the Vatican.
 Former priest Robert Ciolek, who had made the allegations, told the Post that Wuerl shared the information in 2004, during his time as Bishop of Pittsburgh, with then-Vatican ambassador Gabriel Montalvo Higuera.
 After the publication of the Post story, both the Diocese of Pittsburgh and the Archdiocese of Washington admitted that Wuerl knew about Ciolek's allegations in 2004 and did report them to the Vatican.
 The archdiocese said that Wuerl did not intend to be "imprecise" in his earlier denials; he said they referred only to claims of abuse against minors, not adults.
 Days later, Wuerl himself apologized, stating that his earlier denials were the result of a "lapse of memory."
 Ciolek refused to believe that Wuerl forgot and did not accept his apology.

 On May 28, 2019, the news site Crux published some 2008 correspondence written by McCarrick.
-In it, McCarrick refers to travel restrictions which were placed on him by Benedict XVI that same year after allegations of sexual misconduct.
+In it, McCarrick refers to travel restrictions that were placed on him by Benedict XVI that same year after allegations of sexual misconduct.
 However, McCarrick gradually began to resume travelling.
 In a 2008 letter to Pietro Sambi, apostolic nuncio to the U.S., McCarrick wrote he had shared a Vatican letter explaining the restrictions with Wuerl, saying that his "help and understanding is, as always, a great help and fraternal support to me."
 However, a spokesperson for Wuerl denied that he had any knowledge of the sanctions.